Fireworks And Dog Anxiety

-If you insist on buying a dog from a breeder, you should seek out an ethical breeder who does desensitize and habituate your dog to these various stimuli because you are bound to experience many of these loud noises throughout your dog’s life.
-On July 4th, New Year’s Eve, the next fireworks display, or summer thunderstorm that rolls in.)
+If you buy a dog from a breeder, you should seek out an ethical breeder who desensitizes and habituates your dog to these various stimuli because you are bound to experience many of these loud noises throughout your dog’s life (for example, on July 4th, New Year’s Eve, the next fireworks display, or when a summer thunderstorm that rolls in.)
 You want to set your dog up for success and prepare yourself and your dog for the inevitable loud noises that ensue.

 Methods To Manage Your Dog’s Fear During Fireworks